THE WHOLE TRUTH

 Cerebral Palsy Child - Medical Negligence Solicitors

 Limitations in Range of Motion.
 Kids with cerebral palsy often have spasticity.
 If it is spasticity in the legs, they can have a scissors appearance of the legs when the legs are extended.
-This limits ambulation so that the child needs to be wheelchair bound or perhaps can walk with the use of a walker or other assistive device.
+This limits ambulation so that the child needs to be wheelchair bound or perhaps can walk the use of a walker or other assistive device.

 The range of motion of the upper extremities can be limited.
 Usually this involves having a frozen shoulder and frozen arms in the flexed elbow position.
 The wrist can be frozen in the flexed position and the hands might be clenched.
 These kids are often given rolled up hand towels fashioned as such in order to keep the hand from being so clenched together.